mobilecoinfoundation/mcips/text/0049-chain-ids.md

 Another alternative: The Ethereum [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/) returns the network id as a string, but in practice all the ids are actually integers.
 The mapping from network names to ids is available at [chainlist.org](https://chainlist.org/).

-* Integers may be a bit smaller on the wire.
 * Assigning consecutive numbers instead of names creates additional work around an additional service and is somewhat unfriendly to ad-hoc dev networks and local networks.
-* Size on the wire is likely not a serious concern.
-But if it were, another approach would be to send a hash of the network id string, so that we can ensure that the on-the-wire size is bounded, and the error message in case of a mismatch sends back the full string.
-OTOH it seems that in real life the hash would probably not be shorter than the string network id.
+* One reviewer suggested that, instead of strings these should be 8-byte numbers, whose bit representation in ASCII is a human-readable string, so that no lookup service is needed.
+  However, this will actually double the size of these strings on the wire (and in block headers) in mainnet, since the string "main" is only 4 bytes.
+  The author feels that representing human-readable text using numbers is un-KISS.
+* Size on the wire is likely not a serious concern here.
+Each block contains at least three TxOut's, and including each fog hint and the key images, we will always be at about 1KB per block at a minimum.
+Four to eight bytes is less than one percent of this, and this overhead should only be of concern in mainnet.

 Ethereum actually has two ids like this: A network id, and a chain id.